mehak1309/vits/README.md

 - Run the Python script located at: `~/ttsteam/repos/vits/text/extract_file.py`

-- It saves the audio files to the following path: `~/ttsteam/datasets/pilot_rasa/audio_48k/<lang>`
+- It saves the audio files to the following path: `~/ttsteam/datasets/pilot_rasa/audio_48k/<lang>` It saves the CSV file to the following path: `~/ttsteam/datasets/pilot_rasa/csv_file/`

 &nbsp;5. **Sample the Audio:**